keyyuwan/ReactJS-Twitter-Clone/README.md

 I made it responsive and used the following breakpoints: <br />

 - < 500px
-- greater ou equal than 500px
+- greater or equal than 500px
-- greater ou equal than 1000px
+- greater or equal than 1000px
-- greater ou equal than 1280px
+- greater or equal than 1280px

 # 🚀 Technologies: